The Members’ Forum is on the move again!

-The Members’ Forum is the place to share queries, insights, or just general chat about the world of professional outdoor writing and photography.
+Info below relates to the old forum, but once it reopens, the OWPG Forum remains the place to share queries, insights, or just general chat about the world of professional outdoor writing and photography.

 Help requested: questions on all aspects of writing, photography and professional practice usually get quick and helpful replies from our members.
 This board is monitored by Guild officers, who will also if necessary direct queries to where they will best be answered.